opf/openproject/docs/installation-and-operations/installation/docker/README.md

 ***

+**Limitations**

+Note that the docker container setup does not allow for integration of repositories within OpenProject.
+You can reference external repositories, but cannot set them up through OpenProject itself.
+For that feature to work, you need to use the packaged installation method.

+**Overview**

 OpenProject's docker setup can be launched in two ways:

 1. Multiple containers (recommended), each with a single process inside, using a Compose file.
 Allows to easily choose which services you want to run, and simplifies scaling and monitoring aspects.